A House Divided (Dallas): Plot

 Lucy Ewing spends time with her professor/boyfriend who is only interested in her for one reason.
 Attorney Alan Beam visits Kristin Shepard for ideas about how J.R. might have swindled everyone.
 Shepard suggests Hank Johnson may have information.
 Shepard has been tape recording secrets of the cartel members from between the sheets and learned how J.R. got them all to buy his oil wells.
 Beam asks her to try to get information from Johnson by pretending to still be J.R.'s secretary.
-Bobby talks with Miss Ellie about Pam who has flown to Corpus Christi to find her mother, Rebecca.
+Bobby talks with Miss Ellie about Pam, who has flown to Corpus Christi to find her mother, Rebecca.
 They both think it is because she is grieving from the recent death of her father Digger.
-Sue Ellen apologized for her drunken behavior the prior night and laments that it gave J.R. fodder for his plans to re-institutionalize her.
+Sue Ellen apologizes for her drunken behavior the prior night and laments that it gave J.R. fodder for his plans to re-institutionalize her.
 Bobby says he will try to keep J.R. from taking that action.
 J.R. tells Johnson to ignore Shepard's request for records and to shred them.
 Sue Ellen sees a psychiatrist, Dr. Elby.
 She gets a reminder about drinking until you are unconscious and promises to stop.
 J.R. confronts Kristin about her mischief.
 He tries to bribe her to leave, but she does not accept the offer.
 J.R. spends some time with Sue Ellen.
 She alerts him that Bobby is going to speak up for her.
 He is not worried.
 She then inquires about whether he is going to be unfaithful.
 When he leaves for another woman she gets upset, but finds a gun lying around, which gives her pause.